centau/ecr/docs/api/Observer.md

 ### reconnect()

-Reconnects the Observer and allows it to start tracking changes again
+Reconnects the Observer and allows it to track future changes again.

 - **Type**